Nancy has a degree in English, a love of literature, and an unquenchable thirst for knowledge.

 Success of Linguistic Representations

-Literary works often convey the perspectives, opinions, and ideals of the author.
+Literary works often convey the author's perspectives, opinions, and ideals.
 Behn’s poem “The Disappointment” offers her ideal of a more equal society.
 The patriarchal society of the 17th century was borne of the classical study and Christian beliefs of the past.
-In the age of questioning Aphra Behn does not accept this classification of women as feeble-minded, weak, and inferior.
+In the age of questioning, Aphra Behn does not accept this classification of women as feeble-minded, weak, and inferior.
 Unfortunately, history reveals that equal rights for women does not take place quickly.
-Behn’s work and the quest for knowledge in the 17th century evolve into a society in the 18th and 19th centuries when social issues are brought to the forefront.
+Behn’s work and the quest for knowledge in the 17th century evolved into a society in the 18th and 19th centuries when social issues were brought to the forefront.
 The women’s suffrage movement fighting for equal rights for women and the right to vote evolved from the works of early feminists like Aphra Behn.
 Behn was one of the first English feminists, and her ideal of a society where women are accepted as equals is clearly expressed in her beautiful poetry.

 Abrams, M., & Greenblatt, S. (Eds.)
 (2006).
 The Norton anthology of English literature: The major authors (8th ed., Vol. A).
 New York, NY: W. W. Norton & Company.